apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/js-sdk.md

 ###### Results

-	{ "message": " hate verizon its voice-clarity is OMG:(", "nearby-messages": { orderedlist: [{ "msgtxt": " hate verizon its voice-clarity is OMG:(" }, { "msgtxt": " like motorola the speed is good:)" } ]} }
+	{ "message": " hate ccast its voice-clarity is OMG:(", "nearby-messages": { orderedlist: [{ "msgtxt": " hate ccast its voice-clarity is OMG:(" }, { "msgtxt": " like product-w the speed is good:)" } ]} }
-	{ "message": " like iphone the voice-clarity is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like iphone the voice-clarity is good:)" } ]} }
+	{ "message": " like x-phone the voice-clarity is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like x-phone the voice-clarity is good:)" } ]} }
-	{ "message": " like samsung the platform is good", "nearby-messages": { orderedlist: [{ "msgtxt": " like samsung the platform is good" } ]} }
+	{ "message": " like product-y the platform is good", "nearby-messages": { orderedlist: [{ "msgtxt": " like product-y the platform is good" } ]} }
-	{ "message": " love t-mobile its customization is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " love t-mobile its customization is good:)" } ]} }
+	{ "message": " love product-z its customization is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " love product-z its customization is good:)" } ]} }
-	{ "message": " like samsung the voice-command is amazing:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like samsung the voice-command is amazing:)" } ]} }
+	{ "message": " like product-y the voice-command is amazing:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like product-y the voice-command is amazing:)" } ]} }
-	{ "message": " like motorola the speed is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " hate verizon its voice-clarity is OMG:(" }, { "msgtxt": " like motorola the speed is good:)" } ]} }
+	{ "message": " like product-w the speed is good:)", "nearby-messages": { orderedlist: [{ "msgtxt": " hate ccast its voice-clarity is OMG:(" }, { "msgtxt": " like product-w the speed is good:)" } ]} }
-	{ "message": " love verizon its voicemail-service is awesome", "nearby-messages": { orderedlist: [{ "msgtxt": " love verizon its voicemail-service is awesome" } ]} }
+	{ "message": " love ccast its voicemail-service is awesome", "nearby-messages": { orderedlist: [{ "msgtxt": " love ccast its voicemail-service is awesome" } ]} }
-	{ "message": " can't stand motorola its speed is terrible:(", "nearby-messages": { orderedlist: [{ "msgtxt": " can't stand motorola its speed is terrible:(" } ]} }
+	{ "message": " can't stand product-w its speed is terrible:(", "nearby-messages": { orderedlist: [{ "msgtxt": " can't stand product-w its speed is terrible:(" } ]} }
-	{ "message": " like t-mobile the shortcut-menu is awesome:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like t-mobile the shortcut-menu is awesome:)" } ]} }
+	{ "message": " like product-z the shortcut-menu is awesome:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like product-z the shortcut-menu is awesome:)" } ]} }
-	{ "message": " can't stand iphone its platform is terrible", "nearby-messages": { orderedlist: [{ "msgtxt": " can't stand iphone its platform is terrible" } ]} }
+	{ "message": " can't stand x-phone its platform is terrible", "nearby-messages": { orderedlist: [{ "msgtxt": " can't stand x-phone its platform is terrible" } ]} }
-	{ "message": " like verizon its shortcut-menu is awesome:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like verizon its shortcut-menu is awesome:)" } ]} }
+	{ "message": " like ccast its shortcut-menu is awesome:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like ccast its shortcut-menu is awesome:)" } ]} }
-	{ "message": " like sprint the voice-command is mind-blowing:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like sprint the voice-command is mind-blowing:)" } ]} }
+	{ "message": " like product-b the voice-command is mind-blowing:)", "nearby-messages": { orderedlist: [{ "msgtxt": " like product-b the voice-command is mind-blowing:)" } ]} }

 ### Query 5 - Fuzzy Join ###
 ###### AQL